 San Isidro has great dining options, with famous restaurants such as Astrid y Gaston and Malabar among others.

 If these sorts of attractions appeal to you, you prefer to live and dine in luxury and you have money to burn, then San Isidro is an ideal spot to enjoy a refined and exclusive getaway in the heart of Lima.

-Chorrillos is a located to the south of Barranco, just along the coast.
-While it is on the outskirts of the inner city, it is still close enough to make travelling in to see the attractions fairly quick and easy.
+Chorrillos is located to the south of Barranco, just along the coast.
+While it is on the outskirts of the inner city, it is still close enough to make traveling in to see the attractions fairly quick and easy.
 That said, this isn’t a location where the city life is the biggest selling point.

-Chorrillos features some of the most popular beach resorts in the city, with choices like Playa Regatas Lima 2, Playa Pescadores, Playa Agua Dulce, Playa Las Sombrillas and Playa Los Yuyos offering an incredible number of options for beach lovers.
+Chorrillos features some of the most popular beach resorts in the city, with choices like Playa Regatas Lima 2, Playa Pescadores, Playa Agua Dulce, Playa Las Sombrillas, and Playa Los Yuyos offering an incredible number of options for beach lovers.

-Stay in Chorrillos if Tourist focused beach resorts are your priority; you want easy access to the centre of the city, without being caught up in the hustle and bustle; you want to be able to combine both relaxation and exploration on your trip.🔍FIND BEST HOTELS IN CHORRILLOS
+Stay in Chorrillos if Tourist focused beach resorts are your priority; you want easy access to the center of the city, without being caught up in the hustle and bustle; you want to be able to combine both relaxation and exploration on your trip.🔍FIND BEST HOTELS IN CHORRILLOS

 Despite the integration, there are still a number of cultural differences, making this area a slight change of pace from the rest of the city and a destination that may be particularly attractive to regular visitors to the city, who want to experience something slightly different.

 Callao Cathedral, also known as the Church of Saint Simon and Saint Judas of Callao, was built in 1833 and was the oldest structure in the port.